 Gardner maintains a conversational tone even while positioning himself as an expert on persuasive landing pages.

-The ebook is not only attention-driven, but also data-driven, as it provides examples of landing pages that work and don’t work, as well as showing the results of A/B tests (see above).
+The ebook manages to be both: attention-driven and data-driven, as it provides examples of landing pages that work and don’t work and pages showing the results of A/B tests (see above).

 Content Marketing Survival Guide by Content Marketing Institute